Kitware/ParaView/Documentation/release/ParaView-6.2.0.md

 The `.phtg` format had issues and inconsistent results in parallel.
 Consequently, the writer, reader and extractor are now deprecated.

 Use the VTKHDF format instead, which supports parallel decomposition of HyperTreeGrid properly.

+## Point data read from VRML files is now mapped to RGBA values

+The VRML Reader now produces a "VRMLColor" point data array with raw RGBA values if the imported VRML file has an active scalar variable and lookup table.
+Previously, the VRML reader always assigned the solid color assigned to the object to every point, limiting the coloring of imported geometry to solid colors only.

 # Interface improvements